CBrowning0791/changeMaker/README.md

 Application will allow non numeric entry

 To start, using command prompt navigate to directory and enter: "java main".

-If user wnats to recompile enter project instead use "javac main.java" then followed by "java main".
+If user wants to recompile enter project instead use "javac main.java" then followed by "java main".